eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 Simply, any candidate loses an Approval voting election if and only if it was a "skill issue".
 To be blunt, losing an Approval election is entirely the candidate's fault for not earning enough approvals from the voters.
 While the case could be made that this is true in plurality voting as well, it cannot be done quite as cleanly.

-Unlike choose-one plurality voting, in Approval voting, the third party supporters can voter for the third party *and* for the viable alternative.
+Unlike choose-one plurality voting, in Approval voting, third-party supporters can vote for the third party *and* for the viable alternative.
 If they have the pen in their hand, and look at your name, and say "no thanks", then that is entirely your fault for not being able to convince them to support you. *Skill issue*.

 Similarly, if there was an underlying Condorcet winner who just couldn't convince their majority to approve them due to their majority preference being sufficiently lukewarm, which is what happened to Bob in the example above, then in that case, all I can say is, "cry about it".